Dressing For A Nursing Interview

 1. Standing Out

-You'll be certain to make a great first impression or stand out from the competition by paying attention to the suggestions made below.
+You'll be certain to make a great first impression or stand out from the competition by choosing an appropriate nursing interview outfit and paying attention to the following suggestions.

 • Be punctual.